nadvolod/js-code/dev-portfolio/README.md

 -   Disable running all of the cypress files for visual tests by using [Cypress --spec](https://docs.cypress.io/guides/guides/command-line#cypress-run)

+How do we get the test status to fail if there are failed diffs?

 ### functional testing

 -   how do we test the links in Projects.js?